Refrigerator Not Cooling? All the Easy Fixes You Need to Know

 Replace the Electronic Control Board

-The electronic control board is an essential piece to any fridge.
-Also commonly known as the main control board or the power control board (PCB), this part controls the compressor and defrost cycle.
+Also commonly known as the power control board (PCB), this controls the compressor and defrost cycle.
 It senses when the refrigerator needs to be cooled, sending power to the compressor and fans.
-The control board also works with the sensor to maintain temperature in the both the fridge and freezer, helping control a proper defrost cycle.
+It also works with the sensor to maintain temperature in the fridge and freezer, which controls a proper defrost cycle.
 Run a diagnostic test to check if the electronic control board is malfunctioning.
 Tests can vary by make or model, so check your owner's manual or tech sheet for more information.

 Learn more about replacing a refrigerator electronic control board from Sears Parts Direct.